Inspiration of the Bible: Bulletin Articles

 The Prophecy of Cyrus

 Imagine taking a trip to Philadelphia, Pennsylvania, and visiting the State House where the Constitutional Convention took place in 1787.
-During the tour, your guide points to a document dating back to just this side of the Convention—about the year 1820.
+During the tour, your guide points to a document dating back to just this side of the convention—about the year 1820.
 The piece of parchment tells of a man named George W. Bush from Austin, Texas, who would be President of the United States within the next 200 years.
 But how could someone know that a man named George W. Bush would be born in the United States?
-And how could someone know more than a century before Mr. Bush ever was born that he would be President of the United States?
+And how could someone know more than a century before Mr. Bush was born that he would be President of the United States?
 Furthermore, how could someone in 1820 know that a man from Texas (named George W. Bush) would be President of the United States when Texas wasn’t even part of the Union yet?
-Such a prophecy truly would be amazing!
-Yet, obviously no such prediction was ever made.
-In fact, despite all of the publicity that “psychic hotlines” are getting these days, only God can foretell the future.
+Such a prophecy truly would be amazing, yet obviously no such prediction was ever made.
+In fact, despite all of the publicity that “psychic hotlines” recieve, only God can foretell the future.

 Truly, “no prophecy of Scripture is of any private interpretation, for prophecy never came by the will of man, but holy men of God spoke as they were moved by the Holy Spirit” (2 Peter 1:20-21).